Teens arrested in Valentine’s Day armed robbery

 One of the suspects, later identified as Choffat, brandished a small knife and told the gas station cashier not to move.
 “Don’t call the police, I’m going to kill you,” Choffat was quoted as having made the threat, the prosecution stated in court documents.

-Choffat demanded money before he took off with tobacco products and money from the cash register, the magistrate’s complaint filed by the prosecution stated.
+Choffat demanded money before he took off with tobacco products and money from the cash register, the magistrate’s complaint stated.

-Officers reviewed video surveillance where they spotted a second suspect allegedly stealing beer.
+Officers reviewed video surveillance in which they spotted a second suspect allegedly stealing beer.

 Authorities tracked down the suspects, documents state.